 - We work on a contingency fee basis – no recovery, no fee

-If your family is not already on the Florida Highway Patrol’s DAVID database, our firm highly recommends it.
-In the event of a serious accident, your loved ones would receive immediate notification.
-Adding your name to the database is free and you can register online by visiting the Florida Department of Highway Safety and Motor Vehicles website.
+Likewise, if your family isn’t already on the Florida Highway Patrol’s DAVID database, our firm highly recommends it.
+In the event of a severe accident, your loved ones would receive immediate notification.
+Adding your name to the database is free, and you can register online by visiting the Florida Department of Highway Safety and Motor Vehicles website.
 The personal information you provide is private and only available to law enforcement agencies.
 Our auto accident attorneys recommend that all of our clients register with DAVID.

 Our Orlando Auto Accident Attorneys Explain the Basics of Choosing a Repair Shop